nedap/archetype-languageserver/README.md

 # archetype-languageserver
-A language server for OpenEHR archetypes, to be used in your favorite IDE
+A language server for OpenEHR archetypes, to be used in your favorite IDE.
+Packaged as a vscode-extension.
+Can be found in the vscode marketplace.

 # Build instructions
-- clone github.com/openehr/archie, branch preserve_aom_file_positions
+- clone github.com/nedap/aqlparser,
-- add `includeBuild 'path-to-archie'` in your settings.gradle file
+- make sure `settings.gradle` points to where you checked out aql parser.
 - download the mac, linux, and windows openJDK binaries, version 14 or newer
+- copy `gradle.example.properties` to `gradle.properties`
+- change the JDK locations in the gradle properties file
 - use one of the version 14 openJDK vms to compile the project
-- copy `gradle.example.properties` to `gradle.properties`
-- cahnge the JDK locations in the gradle properties file
 - `./gradlew clean build runtime buildExtension`

 The output will be in the .vsix file in `./vscode-extension`.